Streamerbot/docs/streamerbot/3.api/1.sub-actions/kick/user-groups/remove-user-from-group.md

 ---
-title: Kick Remove User From Group
+title: Remove User From Group
 description: Remove a Kick user from a group
 parameters:
   - name: User Login